 In 2021 the company reported its revenue to be $559.2 billion and an operating income of $22.55 billion.

 Walmart remains a very popular choice among consumers thanks to its physical locations and online offerings.

 The company has a pickup system that lets customers buy online and collect their items in person at one of their stores.

 Target Competitors: Costco

-Costco is a wholesaler and membership-only retail store that competes against Walmart and Target.
+Costco is a wholesale and membership-only retail store that competes against Walmart and Target.

-The company began as a retail store and was created in 1983 in Seattle, Washington.
+The company began as a retail store in 1983 in Seattle, Washington.

 Thanks to its membership the company can strategically plan growth and stock availability, saving money on waste.

 There are over 100 million members around the world and over 250,000 employees.